2018 Resilient Australia Awards: national winners announced

 - Floodscapes (TAS)

-Invermay Primary School in collaboration with Launceston Big Picture School and The Holographic Lounge
+Invermay Primary School in collaboration with The Holographic Lounge, Launceston Big Picture School and meenah neenah Aboriginal Cultural Education Program

 - Getting bushfire ready at Warrimoo Public School (NSW)